-The building and proposed addition house the fire and rescue facilities for the City of Northfield in the recommended central location.
+The building and proposed addition house the fire and rescue facilities for the Northfield Area Fire and Rescue Services (NAFRS) in a central location.
+It provides critical emergency services to the community.

 6) The requirements of the facility for a waterfront location.